rmacfadyen/RobertsDbContextExtensions/docs/DbContextExtensions_CreateCommand(DbContext_string_object__).md

 #### Returns
 [System.Data.Common.DbCommand](https://docs.microsoft.com/en-us/dotnet/api/System.Data.Common.DbCommand 'System.Data.Common.DbCommand')
-Am initialized DbCommand ready for execution.
+An initialized DbCommand ready for execution.
 If a transaction
             is active the command is enrolled in it.